Botychaj/Botychaj/README.md

 <h1 align=center>🩵🩷🩵🩷🩵🩷🩵</h1>
 <hr></hr>
 <p align=center>
-Does mostly IT stuff while coding from time to time, learning how to improve in drawing and graphic design<br>
+Does mostly IT stuff while coding from time to time, learning how to improve in drawing <a href=https://github.com/Botychaj/Botychaj/tree/main/Drawing%20History>(drawing history)</a> and graphic design<br>
 Goofy and silly<br>
 Shy like their idol SCP-096<br>
 Memes a lot<br>